Creating and Running a Slim Project in ServBay

 public/index.php

-and add the following basic Slim app code:phpThis code sets up a minimal Slim app with a route for the root URL (<?php // Load Composer autoload file require __DIR__ . '/../vendor/autoload.php'; // Import necessary PSR-7 interfaces and Slim factory class use Psr\Http\Message\ResponseInterface as Response; use Psr\Http\Message\ServerRequestInterface as Request; use Slim\Factory\AppFactory; // Create Slim app instance $app = AppFactory::create(); // Add a simple route: handles GET requests to root '/' $app->get('/', function (Request $request, Response $response, $args) { // Write to the response body $response->getBody()->write("Hello ServBay!"); // Return the response object return $response; }); // Run the Slim application $app->run();
+and add the following basic Slim application code:phpThis sets up the most basic Slim app: a route that handles GET requests to the root URL (<?php // Load Composer's autoloader require __DIR__ . '/../vendor/autoload.php'; // Import necessary PSR-7 interfaces and Slim factory class use Psr\Http\Message\ResponseInterface as Response; use Psr\Http\Message\ServerRequestInterface as Request; use Slim\Factory\AppFactory; // Create the Slim app instance $app = AppFactory::create(); // Add a basic route to handle GET requests to root path '/' $app->get('/', function (Request $request, Response $response, $args) { // Write output to response body $response->getBody()->write("Hello ServBay!"); // Return the response object return $response; }); // Run the Slim app $app->run();

 1